fabiangreffrath/woof/README.md

  * A `woof-midiproc.exe` process has been added, allowing to set SFX and music volume separately on Windows (since Woof!
 4.0.0).
  * The option to show the centered "A secret is revealed!" message has been added (since Woof!
 4.0.0).
  * The `-pistolstart` command line option has been added (since Woof!
 4.0.0).
+ * The concept of compatibility levels has been added, currently offering "Vanilla", "Boom" and "MBF" (default).
+The default compatibility level may be changed through the menu and overridden with the `-complevel` parameter, allowing for both numeric and named arguments as in PrBoom+ (since Woof!
+5.0.0).
+ * Support for "autoload" directories has been added, both for common ("doom-all") and per IWAD files.
+WAD files in these directories are loaded before those passed to the `-file` parameter, DEHACKED files in these directories are processed after those passed to the `-deh` parameter and before those embedded into WAD files (since Woof!
+5.0.0).
+ * The order of the demo sequence has been changed to show the CREDIT graphic screen after the first demo and the port's own demo screen after the second (since Woof!
+5.0.0).

 ## Input